OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:44

-Now the betrayer had arranged a signal with them: “The one I kiss is the man; arrest him and lead him away under guard.”
+The betrayer had arranged a signal with them: “The one I kiss is the man; arrest him and lead him away under guard.”

 ## Mark 14:45